LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 #### ICD Manifest File Usage

-As with layers, on Windows and Linux systems, JSON formated manifest files are used to store ICD information.
+As with layers, on Windows and Linux systems, JSON formatted manifest files are used to store ICD information.
 In order to find system-installed drivers, the Vulkan loader will read the JSON files to identify the names and attributes of each driver.
 One thing you will notice is that ICD Manifest files are much